wazuh/wazuh-documentation/source/installation-guide/open-distro/distributed-deployment/unattended/index.rst

 - **Wazuh cluster:** The script installs the Wazuh manager and Filebeat.

-It is highly recommended to first install Open Distro for Elasticsearch since the certificates needed for securing the communication are created during its installation.
+During the Elasticsearch cluster installation, the certificates needed for securing the communication are generated.
+Therefore, we recommend that you first install Open Distro for Elasticsearch to encrypt the communication.

 .. toctree::
     :maxdepth: 1